 The trail gate on the west side of Tapleytown Road is set back about 245 meters from the road.
 This setback allows adjacent land owners to access their property from the unopened road allowance.
 However, no access onto adjacent lands from the trail was observed, and dumping and vandalism were occurring on this part of the trail.
 This activity could be curtailed if new trail gates and barriers were permitted to be installed closer to Tapleytown Road.
-Further review of this area with the Citv recommended.
+If new gates are installed closer to Tapleytown Road, they will be a style that facilitates accessibility for all trail users.
+Further review of this area with the City is recommended.